FDA/Mechanistic-PK-PD-Model-to-Rescue-Opioid-Overdose/Clinical_Comparison_all/Fentanyl_Example_Case/README.md

 #Running the code

+Prior to running the model the C code [delaymymod.c](https://github.com/FDA/Mechanistic-PK-PD-Model-to-Rescue-Opiod-Overdose/blob/main/Clinical_Comparison_all/Fentanyl_Example_Case/models/delaymymod.c) msut be complied

+**R CMD SHLIB delaymymod.c**

+Then the code can be run as below:

 **Rscript Opioid_IV_Fentanyl_Naloxone.R -p "patient_case"**

 For the example case: run Rscript Opioid_IV_Fentanyl_Naloxone.R -p "Naive".
 Fentanyl PKPD parameters required for the script are found in [Fentanyl_PK](https://github.com/FDA/Mechanistic-PK-PD-Model-to-Rescue-Opiod-Overdose/blob/main/Clinical_Comparison_all/Fentanyl_Example_Case/Clinical_data/fentanylPK.csv) and study data for naive users can be found in [Naive](https://github.com/FDA/Mechanistic-PK-PD-Model-to-Rescue-Opiod-Overdose/blob/main/Clinical_Comparison_all/Fentanyl_Example_Case/paper_digitized/A_Naive.csv).
 The combined ventilation figures for naive users given fentanyl alone and fentanyl followed by naloxone can be found in [Figs](https://github.com/FDA/Mechanistic-PK-PD-Model-to-Rescue-Opiod-Overdose/tree/main/Clinical_Comparison_all/Fentanyl_Example_Case/figs)